-Strengthening bilateral relations is one of the two main objectives of the EEA and Norway Grants.
-In addition to continued possibilities for project partnerships, bilateral partnerships at programme level ensure more strategic, in-depth and sustainable cooperation.
+Strengthening cooperation between Iceland, Liechtenstein and Norway and the beneficiary countries is one of the two main objectives of the EEA and Norway Grants.
+In addition to traditional project partnership opportunities, strategic bilateral partnerships ensure more in-depth and sustainable bilateral cooperation.

 How to participate?

-These bilateral funds finance initiatives such as conferences, workshops, study tours, studies and reports, as well as outreach activities which could add value to and broaden the cooperation that takes place within the programmes.
+In each beneficiary country, 0.5% of the total country allocation is set aside for activities of bilateral interest developing cooperation with the donor countries.
+These bilateral funds may support initiatives such as conferences, workshops, study tours, studies and reports, as well as outreach activities which could add value to and broaden the cooperation that takes place within the programmes.
 The funds may also provide a source of funding for initiatives of interest to both the donor and beneficiary countries going beyond the programmes.

-Measuring strengthened relations
+Dimensions of strengthened relations

-For the EEA and Norway Grants, bilateral relations have been defined as “Cooperation, joint results, and increased mutual knowledge and understanding between donor and beneficiary states as a function of the EEA and Norway Grants”.
+|“Cooperation, joint results and increased mutual knowledge and understanding between donor and beneficiary countries as a function of the EEA and Norway Grants.”|

 Bilateral relations are strengthened through different levels and results can be seen for example as: